just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Impacts-of-CS-The-Digital-Explosion.rst

     <p>
     <p><b>Part 1:</b>
     </p><ol>
-    <li>Read pages 1-4 in Chapter One and Koan 4 about Moore's Law on pages 8-9 to learn more about how quickly our world has become digital.
+    <li>Read pages 1-4 in Chapter One and Koan 4 about <span class="hover vocab yui-wk-div" data-id='Moore’s Law'>Moore's law</span> on pages 8-9 to learn more about how quickly our world has become digital.
 As you read, use the <a href="https://docs.google.com/document/d/1zJ__6P0CvtL2CGAFzHF7T4tc6hRAkmhZPvGu7gdl_4o/edit" target="_blank">Double Entry Journal</a> (File -- Make a copy for an editable version) to summarize and comment on at least four quotes or summarized ideas that the authors bring forward in this chapter.
 Discuss your quotes with your classmates.</li>
     <li>Watch the short video of Moore at the <a href="https://www.intel.com/content/www/us/en/silicon-innovations/moores-law-technology.html" target="_blank">Intel website</a>.
-        </li><li>Below is an image that represents Moore's Law graphically - the observation that the number of transistors per square inch on integrated circuits had doubled every two year since their invention.
+        </li><li>Below is an image that represents <span class="hover vocab yui-wk-div" data-id='Moore’s Law'>Moore's law</span> graphically - the observation that the number of transistors per square inch on integrated circuits had doubled every two year since their invention.
 This means the speed at which we can process digital <span class="hover vocab yui-wk-div" data-id='data'>data</span> increases exponentially every year.
 Discuss the graphic with your class.</li>
     </ol><br/>
     <img alt="Moore's Law Graph" src="https://c1.staticflickr.com/2/1640/25046013104_68059057ab_b.jpg" width="500px"/>
     <p><b>Part 2:</b> Over the next 24 hours, keep track of all the technology that you use with <a href="https://docs.google.com/document/d/1t108otAa9_MFtFERsozLL0g-UXQkdAKfKotZgIhGCg0/edit?ts=5f6dfd20#" target="_blank" title="">this worksheet</a>.
 For example, do you use your phone to set an alarm?
 Does your coffee maker include a mini-computer?
 Keep a running list of items that you use and then make a tally or count how often you use them during the day.
 Once you're done, consider how easy or difficult it would be to make it through a single day without using a computer.
 Which of your daily activities could you do without digital information or devices?</p>